modernxmpp/modernxmpp/docs/client-guidelines.md

 | Password | The user's password |

 ### Network

 Support for these options is OPTIONAL.
-If included in the client, they MUST NOT be requested at startup, but should be accessible through an advanced options interface.
+If included in the client, they MUST NOT be requested by default at startup, but should be accessible through an advanced options interface.

 | Option       | Description                        |
 |:-------------|:-----------------------------------|